HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 1) GA algorithm is not a gradient-based optimization method so it could be leveraged to optimize target functions which are not differentiable.<br>
 2) The bounds for our parameter vector is known, which means the optimization searching would only happen within a specific solution space.<br>

-Once the parameters are calibrated, the thickness and refractive index could be calculated according to Time of Flight (TOF) theory and Fresnel’s Equation.<br>For more discussions on the results and any further analysis regarding the measuremnt error, please check my paper:<br>
+Once the parameters are calibrated, the thickness and refractive index could be calculated according to Time of Flight (TOF) theory and Fresnel’s Equation.
+For more discussions on the results and any further analysis regarding the measuremnt error, please check my paper:<br>
 ***[1] H. Zhang, M. He, L. Shi.
 Terahertz Thickness Measurement Based on Stochastic Optimization Algorithm, Spectrosc.
 Spectral Anal.
 40(2020) 3066-3070.(in Chinese)***

 ### Some Adaptive Strategies for GA